Quantitative Determination of the Critical Points of Mott Metal-Insulator Transition in Strongly Correlated Systems: Models and Methods

-with $\mathcal{G}^{+}(i\omega_{n})$ and $\mathcal{G}^{-}(i\omega_{n})$ that are given by,
+with $\mathcal{G}_{\sigma}^{+}(i\omega_{n})$ and $\mathcal{G}_{\sigma}^{-}(i\omega_{n})$ that are given by

-where $a_{n}$ ($b_{n}$) is the $n$th subdiagonal element of the tridiagonalized Hamiltonian obtained by the {\it Lanczos} method, and $|\phi_{0}\rangle$ is the ground state of the Hamiltonian (\ref{anderson}).
-In our calculations, we choose $\beta=512$ to assure the accuracy of the self-consistency calculations, especially in the low-energy region.
+where $a_{n}$ ($b_{n}$) is the $n$th sub-diagonal element of the tridiagonalized Hamiltonian obtained by the Lanczos method and $|\phi_{0}\rangle$ is the ground state of the Hamiltonian (\ref{anderson}).
+In our calculations, we choose $n_{b}=7$ and $\beta=1024$ to assure the accuracy of the self-consistency calculations, especially in the low-energy region.
+It is worth noting that $\beta$ plays a role of frequency cutoff\cite{Caffarel1994}, and hence $1/\beta$ can be regarded as a fictitious temperature.
+In this work, we restrict our calculations to the zero-temperature conditions.

-The Green’s function behaves differently depending on whether the eigenstates are localized or extended\cite{Economou2006}, which helps us to obtain the interaction effects on the phase transitions.
-In a noninteracting system, the fermion distribution function can be obtained generally by $n_{F}(\omega_{\bf k})=\frac{1}{\beta}\sum_{n}e^{i\omega_{n}0^{+}}\mathcal{G}_{0}({\bf k},i\omega_{n})$.
-It is worth noticing that $\mathcal{G}(0)$ is ambiguous, which will get quite different results by approaching $\tau=0$ from the positive or negative direction.
-Extended to the purely localized Green's function $\mathcal{G}(i\omega_{n})$ obtained by the DMFT procedure, we introduce,

-which is so-called {\it the average number of bound electrons} of a given site.
-The factor $e^{-i\omega_{n}0^{+}}$ is introduced to ensure the convergence of the summations.
-Equation (\ref{n_l}) and (\ref{gg}) in the limit $\tau=0^{+}$ have the same summation form, except for a minus sigh.